 Landsat scenes not meeting Tier 1 criteria during processing are assigned to Tier 2.
 This includes Systematic terrain (L1GT) and Systematic (L1GS) processed scenes, as well as any L1TP scenes that do not meet the Tier 1 specifications due to significant cloud cover, insufficient ground control, and other factors.
 Users interested in Tier 2 scenes can analyze the RMSE and other properties to determine the suitability for use in individual applications and studies.

 Newly acquired L7 and L8 data require a period of evaluation and calibration adjustment after acquisition, which can vary from days to weeks.
 Newly acquired data are processed immediately based on preliminary calibration coefficients, assigned to the temporary Real-Time (RT) Tier, and made available for download.
 When definitive calibration information becomes available, RT scenes are reprocessed and assigned to the appropriate Tier 1 or Tier 2 category.

-For Landsat 8, in order to apply the updated Thermal Infrared Sensor (TIRS) line-of-sight model parameters, it will take about 14 to 16 days after acquisition for a Real-Time scene to be processed into either Tier 1 or Tier 2.
+For Landsat 8, it takes 14 to 16 days after acquisition for a Real-Time scene to be processed into either Tier 1 or Tier 2, in order to apply updated Thermal Infrared Sensor (TIRS) line-of-sight model parameters.

 Tier 1: LE07_L1TP_016039_20040918_20160211_01_T1